Skip to main content

 What employer payroll taxes do I need to pay?

-In the US, employers pay 6.2% Social Security tax (on the first $168,600 of wages in 2025), 1.45% Medicare tax (no cap), federal unemployment (FUTA) at 0.6%, and state unemployment (SUTA) which varies by state from 0.5% to 5.4%.
+In the US, employers pay 6.2% Social Security tax (on wages up to the annual Social Security wage base cap, which the SSA adjusts each year), 1.45% Medicare tax (no cap), federal unemployment (FUTA) at 0.6%, and state unemployment (SUTA) which varies by state from 0.5% to 5.4%.
 Total employer payroll tax is typically 7.65-13% of salary.

 How do I calculate the cost per hour of an employee?